-Savin' Up for Saturday Nightbook by Jeff Goode
+Savin’ Up for Saturday Night

-A country music cabaret (& audience-participation dance hall).Lovin' ain't easy in this one-honky-tonk town, and when the band leader and the bartender fall for the same dance hall girl, you can bet all heckfire's bustin' loose.
+Lovin' ain't easy in a one-honky-tonk town, and when the bartender and the bandleader fall for the same dance hall girl, you can bet all heckfire's bustin' loose.

 And if you think you got the gumption, you're welcome to get up and dance along.